Wabinab/Xenoblade-Chronicles-3-The-Book/src/08_ethel.md

 Another moebius came into the scene.
 He looked chubby, his helmet seen like a chicken head with a crown from the side.
 From the front, two fan-shaped horn protruded from the top of his nose.
 He also had a really high collar, like a wall that blocked a third of the back of his head.
 "Pah...
 A draw, I think.
 And with two whole Colonies on the field!
 We should've sallied forth in the first place.
 The whole thing would've been done by teatime. (urghahahaha)"

-A new moebius, mouth with a protruding structure that resembles a machine gun, rebuted: "It was J who insisted on it.
+A new moebius, mouth with a protruding structure that resembles a machine gun, rebutted: "It was J who insisted on it.
 I'd thought that that had already been communicated."
 It looked like some semiconductor-colored flat pieces protrude parallel to the top of his head, slightly longer towards his back, like a cap with a tongue wore backward.

 A female moebius walked in from behind the machine-gun mouth moebius, from his right to his left.
 We could see short dangling tentacles (hardened) from her side of her forehead.
 "In that case...
 I believe it's my turn next..."

-The machine guy rebuted, again: "**H**, I'm pretty sure you already had your kicks the other day when you wiped out Colony 8, no?
+The machine guy rebutted, again: "**H**, I'm pretty sure you already had your kicks the other day when you wiped out Colony 8, no?
 Surely the turn is mine."

 A guy with some purple specks flowing like fire, we could see his long hair, but not other features given that he's not under a spotlight, joined in, "Honestly, you make more noise than the rabble at a feast..."